 One interesting feature offered by Turbonomic is that of capacity planning.
 The platform simulates the environmental changes of new workloads to see if resource allocation can sustain the intended usage.
 The platform can then decide whether to limit or provision more capacity.
 The great thing about this is that it reduces the amount of time you need to spend provisioning virtual resources and optimizing the usage of virtual machines.

 Turbonomic may not be as intuitive as some of the other tools on this list but it provides the core monitoring features to track and manage a range of Hyper-V resources.
 To view a quote for Turbonomic you will need to contact the sales team directly.
 There is also a 30-day free trial available here.

 For environments that use Microsoft Hyper-V, Hyper-V monitoring tools are essential for monitoring resource performance.
 Using a Hyper-V monitoring tool helps to keep virtual resources maintained and protected from performance degradation.
-Tools like SolarWinds Virtualization Manager and PRTG Network Monitor offer the best Hyper-V monitoring experience for enterprise users.
+Tools like SolarWinds Virtualization Manager, Datadog, and PRTG Network Monitor offer the best Hyper-V monitoring experience for enterprise users.